 Allowance for losses on receivables are recorded when management believes a receivable is uncollectible.
 Management periodically reviews its receivables to determine what is collectible.
-At June 30, 2014 and 2013, management has set an allowance for loss of \$466 for 2014 and none for 2013.
+At June 30, 2015 and 2014, management has set an allowance for loss of \$602 and \$466, respectively.